sitepoint-editors/author-documentation/docs/spelling grammar language.md

 # Spelling, Grammar and Acceptable Language

 All articles published on SitePoint should be free of spelling and grammar mistakes.
 It's impossible to catch every single typo, but authors should make an effort to make sure their work is to a publishable standard _before_ sending it to their editor.
-If you spot an error with one of your articles (or an article published by someone else)
+If you spot an error with one of your articles (or an article published by someone else) please let your editor know.

+**Note**: All articles should be submitted in markdown.

 ## Spelling

 Please use a spell checker.
 Typos are common and easily missed, but spell checkers handle the heavy lifting.
 Spell check won't always catch acronyms and technical terms, so watch out for these.

+**Please rememebr: we use US spelling in all our articles.**

 ## Grammar